radavis/radavis.github.io/_drafts/pi-course.md

 ## General Steps

+1. Copy Retropie Image to a SD Card
+1. Boot Raspberry Pi into Retropie/Raspbian and Configure
+1. `scp` some games
+1. Play!

 * Download image with curl or wget.
 * Image is hosted on a Pi.
 "We're going to stress-test this thing."
 * Extract image with the appropriate command based on the file extension (zip, tar.gz)